 What is Lean, Purple Drank, Sizzurp?

-Codeine is a type of prescription opioid used to treat mild to moderate pain.
-When combined with other types of medications like cough syrup, it can fight the effects of coughing and provide temporary relief.
+Lean is the street name for codeine, a type of prescription opioid used to treat mild to moderate pain.
+When combined with other types of medications like cough syrup, codeine can fight the effects of coughing and provide temporary relief.

-However, given the drug’s ability to change how the brain and central nervous system (CNS) respond to pain, some people misuse or abuse codeine cough syrup (promethazine).
-Promethazine and codeine is a combination of cold medicine that treats allergy or cold symptoms such as sneezing, coughing, and runny nose.
+However, given the drug’s ability to change how the brain and central nervous system (CNS) respond to pain, some people misuse or abuse codeine.

-Mixing the syrup with soda, hard candy, or alcoholic drinks can offset the bitter taste typically associated with the cough medication and produce a high.
+By mixing the syrup with soda or alcoholic drinks, they can offset the bitter taste typically associated with the cough medication, producing lean.

 Codeine is the least potent of all prescription opiates.
 Some people may also consider it to be less harmful than other opiates.
-However, it is habit-forming and when misused, can lead to serious side effects and physical dependence.
+However, it can lead to serious side effects and physical dependence when misused.

 Some of these side effects include:

 - Decreased appetite and weight loss

 - Low blood pressure

 - Itching and rash